 It was certainly not your typical Maui activity!
 And not one we really want to re-live either.
 But it was a major life experience for all of us, and a night of memories that will never be forgotten!
 We wonder how many North Dakota natives will ever be able to say they’ve survived a tsunami.

-Maui is my Paradise, I call it the hand holding flip flop state where the fragrance of flowers fill the air and mountains so high they make you cry.
+Maui is my Paradise, I call it the hand-holding flip-flop state where the fragrance of flowers fills the air and mountains so high they make you cry.
 And no matter where you go the music speaks of the ocean palm trees and love.
-This is the Maui I see and feel...
+This is the Maui I see and feel…

 Our favorite memory of our first visit to Maui is going to Makena Cove Beach where our son and his wife were married and where our grandbaby got her middle name.
 We were there in January of this year.

-Last January my daughter took me to Maui for my first time.
+Last January my daughter took me to Maui for the first time.
 She had been many times and has friends who live there.
-The first night we met up with some of her friends at a beach because of a full moon celebration.
-She warned me it was a clothes optional beach, but because it was an evening event there shouldn't be too much nudity.
+On the first night, we met up with some of her friends at a beach because of a full moon celebration.
+She warned me it was a clothes-optional beach, but because it was an evening event there shouldn’t be too much nudity.